 It’s official: Royal Caribbean’s brand-new Harmony of the Seas is the world’s largest cruise ship.
 The third Oasis Class cruise ship following 2009’s Oasis of the Seas and 2010’s Allure of the Seas bests her predecessors by some 2,000 gross tons.
 Christened in Southampton, England, she carries 5,479 guests at double-occupancy, and an amazing 6,780 if she’s fully booked to third and fourth-berth capacity.

-Here’s five reasons we’re as excited about Harmony of the Seas as we were seven years ago when Oasis of the Seas first made her debut:
+Here are five reasons we’re as excited about Harmony of the Seas as we were seven years ago when Oasis of the Seas first made her debut.

 Big Ship Appeal